An-Nazla al-Gharbiya

-An-Nazla al-Gharbiya (النزله الغربيه) is a Palestinian village in the Tulkarm Governorate in the eastern West Bank, located 16 kilometers North of Tulkarm.
+An-Nazla al-Gharbiya (النزلة الغربية) is a Palestinian village in the Tulkarm Governorate in the eastern West Bank, located 16 kilometers North of Tulkarm.

 History

 Pottery remains from the Roman era have been found here.

 Southwest of the village, on the top of hill, is the tomb of Sheikh Khalil.
 It is constructed of old, reused stones, and pottery sherds from the Byzantine era have been found here.

 Pottery from the early Muslim and the Middle Ages have been found here.

 Ottoman era

 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of al-Sha'rawiyya al-Sharqiyya.

 In 1882, the PEF's Survey of Western Palestine described An-Nazla al-Gharbiya, then called Nuzlet et Tinat: "A little hamlet with fig trees, and a well to the west on low ground.
 It has caves opposite to it on the south."

 British Mandate era

 In the 1931 census of Palestine, conducted by the British Mandate authorities, Nazla al Gharbiya had a population of 64 Muslims, in a total of 13 houses.

 In the 1945 statistics the population of Nazla el Gharbiya was 100 Muslims, with 2,320 dunams of land according to an official land and population survey.
 Of this, 182 dunams were plantations and irrigable land, 556 were used for cereals, while 2 dunams were built-up (urban) land.